justqwertty/ProjectFacialRecognition/README.md

 and then check out Adam Geitge's Machine Learning is Fun!
 Part 4: Modern Face Recognition with Deep Learning

-as he takes Inspiration from Articles listed below
+where he talks about how the articles listed below can help us with facial recognition

 -Histograms of Oriented Gradients for Human Detection by Navneet Dalal and Bill Triggs